ElodinLaarz/HanabiAI/README.md

 On your turn, you have the option to either play a card from your hand, discard a card from your hand, or give someone a hint.
 A hint consists of saying a number or color and then marking **all** the cards in the player's hand that are of that color/number.
 A card is playable if it is the next number in sequence of a given color.
-(e.g. a Red 2 is playable exactly when the last red card played was a red 1, etc.)
+(e.g. a "red 2" is playable exactly when the last red card played was a "red 1", etc.)
 There are limited hints, limited cards in the deck, and if you try to play a card and it's unplayable a firework goes off!
 If enough fireworks go off, you get a score of 0!

 # How does it work?